pausatf/wordpress-site/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature or enhancement
+about: Suggest an idea for this project
 title: '[FEATURE] '
-labels: enhancement
+labels: 'type: feature'
 assignees: ''

 ---

-**Description**
+**Is your feature request related to a problem?
+Please describe.**
-A clear description of the feature you'd like to see.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-**Problem it Solves**
+**Describe the solution you'd like**
-Explain what problem this feature would solve.
+A clear and concise description of what you want to happen.

-**Alternatives Considered**
+**Describe alternatives you've considered**
-Any alternative solutions you've considered.
+A clear and concise description of any alternative solutions or features you've considered.

-**Additional Context**
+**Additional context**
-Any other context or screenshots about the feature request.
+Add any other context or screenshots about the feature request here.